 Regional Campuses and Productive Scholarship Committee.
 This committee advises the Vice President for Research and Health Sciences on strategies to encourage and support research and productive scholarship performed by faculty members of the Regional Campuses.
-The committee will be comprised of up to two members from each Regional Campus and from Continuing Education Credit Programs.
+The committee will be comprised of up to two members from each Regional Campus and from Extended University.
 The members will be elected by the faculty organizations of the individual campuses for staggered two-year terms.
 The regional campuses representative to the Research and Productive Scholarship Committee will also be a member.
-The Vice Provost and Executive Dean for Regional Campuses and Continuing Education, as well as the Vice President for Research and Health Sciences will be ex officio members.
+The Vice Provost for System Affairs and Executive Dean for Extended University, as well as the Vice President for Research and Health Sciences will be ex officio members.
 The committee will submit reports to the Regional Campuses Faculty Senate.

 Provost's Regional Campuses Advisory Council is constituted and its business conducted at the will of the Provost.
-The Advisory Council usually is composed of the chair of the Regional Campuses Faculty Senate, two faculty representatives from each of the Regional Campuses, and two faculty representatives from Continuing Education Credit Programs.
+The Advisory Council usually is composed of the chair of the Regional Campuses Faculty Senate, two faculty representatives from each of the Regional Campuses, and two faculty representatives from Extended University.
 Representatives are elected for two-year terms.
 Meetings of this Council are called by the Provost.
 The purpose of this committee is to provide recommendations regarding the academic mission of the University and academic issues affecting more than one campus to the President, Provost, or other committees and governing bodies.